dscp46/als162/README.md

 Minor alarm
   - Happens when no valid PPS signal is received
   - This condition can self-clear once continuous operation has been established.

+## Serial Protocol Specification

+Described in the the following document: [protocol specification](doc/proto.md)